marclove/handbook/process/client_handbook/onboarding_emails/2_tuesday.md

 The Gaslight office is closed on New Year's Day, Memorial Day, 4th of July, Labor Day, Thanksgiving, and the week between Christmas and New Year's (as a general rule).
 We also occasionally have company wide meetings or retreats.
-We'll provide notice one to two weeks of notice for these events.
+We'll provide one to two weeks of notice for these events.

 * Why we may rotate people on the project
 -----------------------------------------